-In tourism hot spots where personal space is already a precious resource, they find themselves competing with many of Japan's 127 million residents on the move.
+In Japan's tourist epicenters where personal space is already a precious resource, travelers during Golden Week find themselves competing with many of Japan's 127 million residents on the move.
 Local residents are very keen to take advantage of a rare, week-long vacation.
-Hotel prices in a country already known to scare budget travelers get even uglier.
+Hotel prices in a country, already known to scare budget travelers, get even uglier.
 People form long queues for parks, attractions, and public transportation.

 Japan is certainly enjoyable in spring, but consider your trip timing.
-Only make plans to travel Japan during Golden Week (the end of April and beginning of May) if you're willing to pay more, cram onto trains, and wait in longer lines to buy tickets and see sights.
+Only make plans to travel Japan during Golden Week (the end of April and beginning of May) if you're willing to pay more, cram onto trains, and wait in longer queues to buy tickets and see sights.

 The four holidays that make up Golden Week are: